HonkingGoose/git-gosling/docs/git_sandbox/editing_a_file_on_github.md

 ## Navigate to the README on your GitHub repository

 Go to your `sandbox` repository on GitHub.
-Click on the `README.md` file.
+Select the `README.md` file.
 A new window opens, now you can see the contents of the file.
-Click on the pencil icon to go the online editor for the file.
+Select the pencil icon to go the online editor for the file.

 ## Edit the README on GitHub